 Swayabhunath is hard to pronounce which is usually a tongue twister for foreigners.
 Due to this, it was named as monkey temple in 1970.

 In addition, there are a lot of monkeys roaming around which Swayabhunath is called the monkey temple.
-The monkeys in this temple were formed from the lice of Manjushri due to which the monkeys in this temple are holy.
+The monkeys in this temple were formed from the lice of Manjushri.
+Therefore, the monkeys in this temple are holy.

 Origin of Swayambhunath